groff_diff(7) — Linux manual page

 Fractional type sizes and new scaling units

-A scaled point, scaling unit s, is equal to 1/sizescale points,
+A scaled point is equal to 1/sizescale points, where sizescale is

-where the device description file, DESC, specifies sizescale and
+specified in the device description file, DESC, and defaults to 1;

-program multiplies typographical points by sizescale and converts
+the formatter multiplies by sizescale and converts to an integer.

 For example, if sizescale is 1000, then a scaled point is one